Rock climbing is booming right now, and why not? It’s great exercise, fun, and social. Here’s the beginner rock climbing gear you need to get started.

 - A helmet should fit comfortably and you should feel like you look good wearing it (so that you actually wear the helmet out there).

-- Tip: Some women’s-specific helmets offer a ponytail holder.
+- Tip: Some women’s-specific helmets are ponytail-compatible!

 - Velcro closures, slip-on styles, and tie shoes are options.
 For beginner and intermediate climbers, we recommend lace-up shoes with a moderate or relaxed fit.
-They should be close fitting, but not overly painful.
+They should be close-fitting but not overly painful.

 - Aggressive shoes (see examples on REI here) are made for advanced climbers on advanced routes.
 Wait until you have more experience before stepping into aggressive shoes.

-4. Belay Device And Locking Carabiner
+4. Belay Device & Locking Carabiner

 - Those belay skills will translate to using other devices, such as the popular Petzl GRIGRI, which gives assisted braking (but is not as easily used for rappelling).